DaveVoorhis/Wrapd/docs/index.md

-A _SQL amplifier_ makes SQL easier
+A _SQL amplifier_ makes SQL easier to use, better integrated, better tested, more easily migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.

-to use in Java, better integrated, better tested, more easily migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.
+Wrapd is for Java 11 and above.

 See [https://github.com/DaveVoorhis/Wrapd-demo](https://github.com/DaveVoorhis/Wrapd-demo) for a Wrapd-ly built demo application.